Menu

 Outdoors

-The most popular places to play are Twin Silos, City Park (both with permanent nets) and Spring Canyon Park (with Club nets in a lockbox).
+The most popular places to play are Twin Silos, City Park (both with permanent nets) and Spring Canyon Park, Troutman and Westfield (with Club nets in a lockbox).

 There are also many parks with court lines painted, but you have to bring your own nets.